 Here are the things that tire engineers consider when they are designing the tires:

-Special tire compounds are used to make high traction tires which really grab the asphalt – making it easy for sharp cornering and fast or even harsh breaking.
+Special tire compounds are used to make high traction tires which really grab the asphalt – making it easy for sharp cornering and fast or even harsh braking.
 If you are a fast and furious driver, these traction tires are definitely for you!
 However, the more road grabbing means faster tread wear of the tire.

 Tires for handling (for sporty drives)

-With a bit stiffer sidewalls, handling becomes more precise.
+With a bit stiffer sidewalls, the handling becomes more precise.
 However, stiffer sidewalls mean less flexible tires, the ride is a little less smooth and road noise becomes louder.

 Tires for high performance (for performance cars like the Mercedes-AMG GT R PRO)